Ole Pohlmann: Borussia Dortmund

 On 28 June 2023, Pohlmann was promoted to Dortmund's first team, having signed a two-year professional contract with the club.
 He made his competitive debut for the club on 2 February 2024, coming on as a 59th-minute substitute for Jamie Gittens in a 0–0 draw with Heidenheim.
 In a post-game interview, Pohlmann stated that the opportunity was "a childhood dream come true."
 He would make one more first team appearance for the club before departing in the summer.

 Rio Ave

 On 2 July 2024, Pohlmann signed a three-year contract with Rio Ave in the Portuguese Primeira Liga.
 Pohlmann netted his first goal for the club in February 2025, scoring in a 2–2 draw with Porto.

+Greuther Fürth

+On 10 July 2026, Pohlmann returned to Germany and signed a three-year contract with Greuther Fürth in 2.
+Bundesliga.